 3) Prepare Solo/Cooperative Deck: During set up, shuffle the Solo/Cooperative Deck and place the cards in a face down stack beside the dungeon.
-Draw the top card and place it face up a short distance away from the deck so that you can see its symbols very clearly.
+Draw the top card and place it face up near the deck so that you can see its symbols very clearly.
 This card tells you what will happen during the Monster Activation segment of the first play cycle.